Integrate Postman with Azure DevOps

 Step 3: Configure Azure DevOps

-3.1 Create a new pipeline and reference source to the repository and branch of step 2
+3.1 Create a new pipeline and reference the repository and branch from Step 2

 3.2 Source settings: